 We are also quite concerned with the reported $25 billion total cut, which would leave far too little money available above the $23 billion net cut to renew funding for existing farm bill mandatory programs that run out of funding in 2012.
 Our support or non-support for the farm bill product emerging on November 1 will hinge in part on the renewal of funding for key rural development, beginning and minority farmer, local food, organic farming, and renewable energy programs.

 NSAC’s own letter to the Super Committee is available here.

-Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Nutrition & Food Access, Organic Farming, Rural Development
+Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Nutrition & Food Access, Organic, Rural Development